I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 - Mackerel

-- Steak
+- Steak (cooked with no spices)

 - Baked potato with butter

-- Low salt ready made broth
+- Low salt ready-made broth

 - Blend dry food until it’s almost dust and mix with canned food

-- Freeze dried meal toppers
+- Freeze-dried meal toppers

-- Unflavoured yogurt
+- Unflavored yogurt

-- Organic ground turkey mixed with turmeric golden paste, cooked vegetables (broccoli, cauliflower and carrots) and blend.
+- Organic ground turkey mixed with turmeric golden paste, cooked vegetables (broccoli, cauliflower, and carrots) and blend.

 - Ground turkey burgers